maksimKorzh/vip/README.md

 # VIP
-Tiny vi clone in only 125 lines of python code
+Tiny vi-like text editor in only 125 lines of python code